recepinanc/recepinanc.github.io/_posts/2021-01-31-cloud-terminology-I.md

 And one of the tremendous benefits of the public cloud is that you only pay for what you use.
 That gives you the ability to **optimize your expenses**.

 Take a look at the below diagram to visualize solutions at different levels.
-Starting from bare-metal, where you got all the control but you have to do almost everything by yourself to get your software up and running, to serverless services where you only concentrate on writing your application code and networking, scaling and all others are handled for you.
+At the lowest level (bare-metal), you are the most flexible since you got all the control over your system.
+However, you also have to deal with almost everything by yourself, including scaling, monitoring and, deployment.
+On the highest level (Serverless, FaaS), you can concentrate solely on writing your application.
+You give up some of the flexibility for more convenience.

 {% include figure image_path="../assets/images/content/different_levels_of_abstraction.png" alt="Different levels of cloud service abstractions" caption="By Nate Schutta (Developer Advocate, Pivotal) at SpringOne Platform 2018" %}